-This course is for students who have been playing a concert band instrument (flute, trumpet, clarinet, French horn, bass clarinet, saxophone, baritone, trombone, bass or percussion) for one year or less.
-Please note that piano and guitar are not concert band instruments.
-It is intended for students who are interested in learning how to play a band instrument.
+This course is intended for students who are interested in learning how to play a band instrument such as flute, trumpet, clarinet, etc. and have little experience playing a band instrument.
 Students will learn how to read music, proper technique, care for their instrument, tone quality, and performance skills.
 Participation in public performances both during and outside of school hours are a part of the course requirements.

-CONCERT BAND 9-12
+INTERMEDIATE CONCERT BAND 9-12

-MMU-009 BAND 9
+MMU--09BA3 BAND 9 INTERMEDIATE

-MMUCB-10 CONCERT BAND 10
+MMUCB10--3 CONCERT BAND 10 INTERMEDIATE

-MIMCB11 INSTRUMENTAL MUSIC 11: CONCERT BAND MIMCB12 INSTRUMENTAL MUSIC 12: CONCERT BAND
+MIMCB11 INSTRUMENTAL MUSIC 11: CONCERT BAND 11 INTERMEDIATE MIMCB12 INSTRUMENTAL MUSIC 12: CONCERT BAND 12 INTERMEDIATE